Timinator2000/PySkillz-Contributor-Manual/markdowns/05 - the markdown file.md

 * Input/Output expectations – What kind of data the learner’s code will receive, and what it should return or print.

-* Example – One concrete examples of valid input/output.
+* Example – One concrete example of valid input/output.

 * Hints or tips (optional) – Only if needed; try not to give away the full solution.